GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 This is what they said.

-*Globalization Strategy Playbook is a comprehensive, informative and helpful guide for every globalization professional building, managing or leading globalization.*
+*Globalization Strategy Playbook is a comprehensive, informative and helpful guide for every globalization professional building, managing or leading globalization.

-**EDITH BENDERMACHER**
+**EDITH BENDERMACHER**,
 Head of Globalization Strategy, Localization Operations at NetApp